 We lose the fake coin toss and have to kick.

-***

 Dexter Cribbens puts the ball just outside the Joomit’s endzone.
 God, that kid is good.
 A Joomit flies over and scoops up the ball and doesn’t make it 100 meters before getting clobbered.
 Great field position for us.